wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

 Download the packages and configuration files
 ---------------------------------------------

 #.
-Run the following commands with your choice from a Linux system with Internet connection.
+Run the following commands from any Linux system with Internet connection.
 This action executes a script that downloads all required files for the offline installation on x86_64 architectures.
+Select the package format to download.

    .. tabs::